OpenGrade

 Income pattern diversity — freelancers/gig workers with irregular but sufficient income should not be auto-penalized vs. salaried workers

-Single vs. multi-bank — tenants with one bank account should not score lower than those with multiple accounts
+Single vs. multi-bank — applicants with one bank account should not score lower than those with multiple accounts

 Spending category fairness — MCC-based expense categorization should not penalize cultural spending patterns